Grading System

 Petition for Withdrawal Exception

-Beyond Week 12 (or 80% of any instructional part of a semester), a student who is unable to complete the current semester for reasons beyond their control (such as an emergency medical condition or other extenuating circumstances) may petition for late withdrawal by completing a Petition for Withdrawal Exception and submitting substantiating documentation to an Enrollment Center.
+Beyond Week 12 (or 80% of any instructional part of a semester), a student who is unable to complete the current semester for reasons beyond their control (such as an emergency medical condition or other extenuating circumstances) may petition for late withdrawal by completing a Petition for Withdrawal Exception and submitting substantiating documentation to an Admissions & Financial Services office.
 The Withdrawal Exception Review Committee meets monthly to review petitions.
 Submission of a Petition for Withdrawal Exception does not guarantee approval.
 A recommendation by the committee to deny a request is final.
 A recommendation by the committee to approve a request must also have the appropriate instructor and academic dean’s approval when a student has received a final grade.
 Students must submit a Petition for Withdrawal Exception within 30 days of the end of the academic semester for consideration.
 Conditions approved under past withdrawal petitions may not be approved again.